Frequently asked questions about columnar storage

 Note

-In the preceding code, cpu_count represents the min_cpu specified when the tenant was created.
+In the code above, cpu_count represents the min_cpu specified when the tenant was created.

-When a query scans a rowstore table, the EXPLAIN output shows TABLE FULL SCAN.
-When a query scans a columnar table, the EXPLAIN output shows COLUMN TABLE FULL SCAN.
-For example, consider the following query on the t5 table:
+When a query uses rowstore, the explain output shows TABLE FULL SCAN.
+When a query uses columnstore, the explain output shows COLUMN TABLE FULL SCAN.
+For example, consider the following t5 table:

 create table t5(